St. Louis Browns: Veeck era

-In 1951, Bill Veeck, the colorful former owner of the Cleveland Indians, purchased the Browns from DeWitt, who stayed on as team vice president.
+In 1951, Bill Veeck, the former owner of the Cleveland Indians, purchased the Browns from DeWitt, who stayed on as team vice president.
 In St. Louis, he extended the type of promotions and wild antics that had made him famous and loved by many and loathed by many others.

 His most notorious stunt in St. Louis was held on August 19, 1951, when he ordered manager Zack Taylor to send Eddie Gaedel, a 3-foot 7-inch, 65-pound dwarf, to bat as a pinch hitter.
 When Gaedel stepped to the plate, he was wearing a Browns child's uniform with the number 1/8.
 Knowing that Gaedel had no strike zone to speak of, Veeck ordered Gaedel to keep his bat on his shoulder, and Gaedel walked on four straight pitches.
 The stunt infuriated American League President Will Harridge, who voided Gaedel's contract the next day.
 Gaedel was by far the shortest person ever to appear in a major league game.

 Veeck also promoted another publicity stunt in which the Browns handed out placards – reading "take, swing, bunt", etc. – to fans and allowed them to make managerial decisions for a day.
 Taylor dutifully surveyed the fans' advice and relayed the sign accordingly.
 The Browns won the game against the Philadelphia Athletics, whose venerable owner Connie Mack took part in the "Grandstand Managers" voting (against his own team).